stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/forgot-password.rst

 Change Password View
 --------------------

 When the Change Password URI is visited a default template view named ``stormpath/change`` is rendered by default.
-If you wanted to render your own template instead of the default, you can set the name of the template to render with the ``stormpath.web.change.view`` property:
+If you wanted to render your own template instead of the default, you can set the name of the template to render with the ``stormpath.web.changePassword.view`` property:

 .. code-block:: properties

-    stormpath.web.change.view = stormpath/change
+    stormpath.web.changePassword.view = stormpath/change

 Remember that the property value is the *name* of a view, and the effective Spring ``ViewResolver`` will resolve that name to a template file.
 See the :ref:`Custom Views <views>` chapter for more information.